Oxo-biodegradable Bags Stamped As Degradable Not Permissible In SRO: MoCC - UrduPoint

 Oxo-biodegradable Bags Stamped As Degradable Not Permissible In SRO: MoCC

-The federal capital after the ban imposed on plastic bags has embraced Oxo-biodegradable and polythene bags being stamped as degradable bag

-ISLAMABAD (UrduPoint / Pakistan Point News - 8th Oct, 2019 ) :The Federal capital after the ban imposed on plastic bags has embraced Oxo-biodegradable and polythene bags being stamped as degradable bag.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2019 ) :The Federal capital after the ban imposed on plastic bags has embraced Oxo-biodegradable and polythene bags being stamped as degradable bag.

 Ministry of Climate Change (MoCC) official talking to APP has categorically denied those bags' use as permissible.
 He said under the revised Statutory Regulatory Order (SRO) plastic commonly known as polythene bags, Oxo-biodegradable single time use bags have been banned.